 Get stories and expert advice on all things related to college and parenting.

-A freshman parent called my office last fall.
-Because I’m a department chair, I sometimes field general questions from parents, but this mom wanted very specific information.
+A freshman parent once called my office early in the school year.
+Because I’m a department chair, I sometimes field general questions from parents, but this parent wanted very specific information.
 “Is there a way to log in to see my son’s grades?” she asked.

-“No,” I said.
-Some of our faculty use an online learning management system, but others (like me) teach students how to track their grades the old-fashioned way — by collecting all graded work and using the formula in my syllabus.
+“No,” I told her.
+Some of the faculty at my university use an online learning management system, but others (like me) teach students how to track their grades the old-fashioned way — by collecting all graded work and using the formula in my syllabus.
 “But your son should be able to calculate his grade if he’s keeping up with his graded assignments.”

 When your student meets with the professor for the first time, it’s a good idea to have a list of questions ready.
 Here are a few that can help your student learn more about the professor’s expectations: